 Command Purpose Step 1 configure terminal Enter global configuration mode.
-Step 2 access-list access-list-number {permit remark} {source source-wildcard host source any} Create an IP standard ACL, repeating the command as many times as necessary.
+Step 2 access-list access-list-number {deny permit remark} {source source-wildcard host source any} Create an IP standard ACL, repeating the command as many times as necessary.
 For access-list-number , enter the ACL number.
-The range is 1 to 99 and 1300 to 1999.
-Enter permit to specify whether to permit access if conditions are matched.
-Enter remark to specify an ACL entry comment up to 100 characters. end Note Deny statements are not supported for QoS ACLs.
-See the "Classification Based on QoS ACLs" section on page 30-5 for more details.
-The source is the source address of the network or host from which the packet is being sent, specified in one of three ways: • The 32-bit quantity in dotted decimal format. • The keyword any as an abbreviation for source and source-wildcard of 0.0.0.0 255.255.255.255.
-You do not need to enter a source wildcard. • The keyword host as an abbreviation for source and source-wildcard of source 0.0.0.0.
-(Optional) The source-wildcard variable applies wildcard bits to the source (see first bullet item).
-Step 3 Return to privileged EXEC mode.
+The range is 1 to 99 and Enter deny or permit to specify whether to deny or permit access if conditions are matched.
+The source is the source address of the network or host from which the packet is being sent, specified in one of three ways: • The 32-bit quantity in dotted-decimal format. • The keyword any as an abbreviation for source and source-wildcard of 0.0.0.0 255.255.255.255.
+You do not need to enter a source-wildcard. • The keyword host as an abbreviation for source and source-wildcard of source 0.0.0.0.
+(Optional) The source-wildcard applies wildcard bits to the source (see first bullet item).
+Note Deny statements are not supported for QoS ACLS.
+See the "Classification Based on QoS ACLs" section on page 24-5 for more details.
+Step 3 end Return to privileged EXEC mode.
 Step 4 show access-lists Verify your entries.
 Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.